 The probably well-known concept of Enhanced Abstract Data Types (E-ADT) has already been realized in the ORDBMS prototype Predator.
-Its superiority over traditional ADTs is primarily constituted by an E-ADT's ability to optimize complex operations.
+Its superiority over traditional ADTs is primarily constituted by the E-ADTs' ability to optimize complex operations.
 Complex operations are combinations of elementary E-ADT-operations, e. g.
 Clip(Sharpen(G.Photo), 0, 0, 100, 200) (example taken from [Ses98]).
 Thus, a complex operation is similar to a transformation request or VMD.